The Property Manager API

 Schemas: Some errors may result when a request is not in the expected format.
 In that case, errors reference request schemas that represent the expected structure formatted as a JSON Schema object.

 Rule Formats: You use rule formats to freeze or update the versioned set of behaviors and criteria a rule tree invokes.
 (Without this mechanism, behaviors and criteria would update automatically and generate unexpected errors.)
 PAPI tracks rule formats in a database keyed by rule format version date strings.
 These reference rule format schema objects, which specify the full set of behaviors and criteria available for a given product and the set of modules it may enable, as well as their allowed options and option values.

 Client Settings: This API resource collects various configuration parameters for clients keyed to an authorization token.
-Currently it specifies only a single parameter: the default rule format version that is assigned to new properties.

 Properties also include hostnames: